 - With the narrowest lock scope, row-level locking is to lock only the row that is being manipulated in MySQL.

 - MyISAM has defects in protecting data integrity, which may lead to data corruption or even loss.
-Moreover, many of these defects are attributable to design issues and can only be fixed at the cost of compatibility.
+Moreover, many of these defects are design issues and cannot be fixed without breaking compatibility.

-- Migration from MyISAM and Memory to InnoDB can be done at low costs by simply changing the code of created tables for most applications.
+- Migration from MyISAM and Memory to InnoDB can be achieved at low cost by simply changing the code to create the tables for most applications.

 - MyISAM is giving ground to InnoDB.
 In the latest MySQL 8.0, all system tables come in the InnoDB type.

 - Memory cannot guarantee data integrity.
-If the instance restarts or experiences master/slave switch, all data in the table will be lost.
-You are recommended to migrate to InnoDB as soon as possible.
+If the instance restarts or experiences source/replica switch, all data in the table will be lost.
+It's recommended to migrate to InnoDB as soon as possible.